MCreator/MCreator/plugins/mcreator-localization/help/default/plant/mega_trees.md

 These are the trees that can grow if the saplings are in a 2x2 configuration.
+Used by mega trees.